 Where to purchase teas

-Here are some of the teas I use
+Here are some of the teas I use which I purchase from The Republic of Tea, my favorite supplier:

 Medical Disclaimer